fahad19/firenze/README.md

 ---

-firenze.js is a adapter-based object relational mapper written in ES6 targetting node.js, io.js and the browser.
+firenze.js is a adapter-based object relational mapper written in ES6 targetting node.js and the browser.

 #### Key features

-* Works in both node/io.js and the browser
 * Adapter based structure to plug in any database/store
+* Intuitive query builder
 * Highly extensible with Behavior pattern
 * Promise based workflow
 * Strong validation support
 * Small footprint of ~30kB minified file

-The project is still in heavy development, and more features are expected to land in future releases.
+The project is still under heavy development, and more features are expected to land in future releases.

 #### Available adapters